UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Deletes properties from a NFT token.
+Deletes properties from an NFT token.
 Returns bool true on success.

 **Declaration**